Complex care in Woolston, Warrington

 Woolston House is near local amenities and transport links, helping people stay connected to the community.

-Has complex mental health needs arising from a primary mental health or neurological diagnosis
+Has complex mental health needs arising from a mental health or neurological diagnosis, including acquired brain injury, dementia, or Huntington’s disease

 Has co-occurring physical health needs

-Has complex mental health needs arising from a primary mental health or neurological diagnosis
+Has complex mental health needs arising from a mental health or neurological diagnosis, including acquired brain injury, dementia, or Huntington’s disease

 Has co-occurring health needs such as diabetes, dysphagia, or epilepsy